AqwamCreates/DataPredict/docs/BasicTutorials/CreatingOurFirstModel.md

 # Creating A Machine/Deep Learning Model Object

-For our first model, we will use "LogisticRegression".
-We will create a new "LogisticRegression" model object using new().
+For our first model, we will use "BinaryRegression".
+We will create a new "BinaryRegression" model object using new().

 ```lua
 local BinaryRegression = DataPredict.Models.BinaryRegression